Merry Christmas from BAMF Style to you and yours!

 Go Big or Go Home

 McClane is back and just as badass as he was in the first Die Hard.
 Despite the slow anti-smoking movement that began around this time, McClane joins fellow cop Martin Riggs in being a prominent on-screen smoker.
-We don’t see what brand he’s using here, but a quick glimpse in Die Hard With a Vengeance suggests that McClane’s brand of choice is Marlboro Red.
-Of course, he never leaves home without his silver Zippo lighter, which has the abnormal ability to ignite jet fuel.
-Of course, the temperature needed to actually ignite jet fuel is much higher than the heat generated by a Zippo’s frame.
-Still cool, though.
+He seems to grab from a soft pack of Real cigarettes around a half-hour in after his “just the fax” pun, though he would more clearly be smoking Marlboros in Die Hard with a Vengeance.
+His trusty silver Zippo lighter has the abnormal ability to ignite jet fuel despite most Zippos not generating nearly enough heat that would be required for such a feat.

 Like all great holiday songs, the anthem of the first two Die Hards, “Let It Snow!
 Let It Snow!
 Let It Snow!” was written during a hot summer day.
-It was July 1945 in Hollywood, and lyricist Sammy Cahn and composer Jule Styne – the same brains behind “The Christmas Waltz”, as we learned last week – wanted to take their minds off of the weather, which was one of the hottest days on record.
+It was July 1945 in Hollywood, and lyricist Sammy Cahn and composer Jule Styne—the same brains behind “The Christmas Waltz”—wanted to take their minds off of the weather, which was one of the hottest days on record.
 They wrote the song best known as “Let It Snow”, and it was immediately recorded by the deep-voiced Vaughn Monroe, where it went to No. 1 on the Billboard charts within a year.

 What to Imbibe

 After the disappointing sip of pink champagne he took at the Christmas party in Nakatomi Plaza, we don’t see much in the way of John McClane drinking.
-While the terrorists show a preference for Miller beer – Miller (ha!) drinks an MGD while ex-Sgt.
-Cochrane has a bottle of Miller Lite – McClane is seen sitting alone at the airport bar, a glass of a brown liquor – almost certainly whiskey – on the rocks in front of him.
+While the terrorists show a preference for Miller beer—the mercernary named Miller (ha!) drinks an MGD while ex-Sgt.
+Cochrane has a bottle of Miller Lite—McClane is seen sitting alone at the airport bar, a glass of a brown liquor—almost certainly whiskey—on the rocks in front of him.

 McClane is a no-frills guy, as I have been one of many to note.
 He would probably go with a good whiskey that isn’t too expensive and gets the job done.
 If I had to guess, and I do, I would say McClane had a glass of Wild Turkey – the 101 Proof version, of course.
 Enjoy responsibly.